hyprnz/terraform-aws-data-storage-module/README.md

 See the [Releases](https://github.com/hyprnz/terraform-aws-data-storage-module/releases) page for the complete list.

-* [__3.0.1__](https://github.com/hyprnz/terraform-aws-data-storage-module/releases/tag/3.0.1) - Adds support for more RDS parameters including IAM authentication, RDS Parameter Groups, and CloudWatch log exports.
+* [__3.1.0__](https://github.com/hyprnz/terraform-aws-data-storage-module/releases/tag/3.0.1) - Adds support for more RDS parameters including IAM authentication, RDS Parameter Groups, and CloudWatch log exports.
 * [__3.0.0__](https://github.com/hyprnz/terraform-aws-data-storage-module/releases/tag/3.0.0) - Updates the module to support Terraform 0.13 (with backwards compatibility to 0.12.31).
 Adds support for more RDS parameters.
 * [__2.0.2__](https://github.com/hyprnz/terraform-aws-data-storage-module/releases/tag/2.0.2) - DynamoDB Policy Updates.
 * [__2.0.1__](https://github.com/hyprnz/terraform-aws-data-storage-module/releases/tag/2.0.1) - Dynamodb Policy Name Update.
 * [__2.0.0__](https://github.com/hyprnz/terraform-aws-data-storage-module/releases/tag/2.0.0) - Updated AWS Provider to Version 3.

 ### Notes
 Branch 0.11 is compatible with Terraform 0.11 but is no longer supported or maintained.
-The branch will be deleted in the near future.
+We will delete the branch shortly.

 ## Tooling requirements
 This module supports Terraform `0.13.0` (with backwards compatibility for Terraform `0.12.31`)